Commander Ben F M Hughes BA (Hons) CMA CGMA Royal Navy

 He was the first Royal Navy Officer to be appointed as the Deputy Commander of an Army Logistics Brigade and subsequently deployed to Afghanistan with the Joint Support Command Headquarters as part of Operation HERRICK.

 David left the Royal Navy after 36 years of service in 2011 in the rank of Commodore and was awarded a CBE in the Birthday Honours List that year.
-He then joined BAE Systems, initially leading their Supply Chain organisation before moving to his current position responsible for preparations within Portsmouth Naval Base for the arrival of the Queen Elizabeth Class Aircraft Carriers.
+He then joined BAE Systems initially responsible for their Supply Chain and subsequently had the Industry lead for Naval Base preparations for the arrival of the QEC aircraft carriers.

 He is a Trustee of his local Sea Cadet Unit, as a former member of the Lawn Tennis Association Council he retains a strong and active interest in tennis and has recently been selected as a Magistrate assigned to the SE Hampshire Local Justice Area.
 David lives with his wife Sally in Warsash and they have a son and daughter both now following their respective careers.